- If you decide to list a higher quantity than 1, you'll only be charged for listing the multiple quantities when you sell them.

 - If you sell more than 1 item in an order, you've already been charged for listing that first item.
-We only charge you $0.20 each for the extra quantity you sell.
+We only charge you 0.20 USD each for the extra quantity you sell.

-Note: In general, it's a good idea to list the true quantity of the number of items you have in stock when you create a listing.
-If you're selling made-to-order items, make sure you only list the amount of items you can feasibly create during your production time.
+It's a good idea to list the true quantity of the number of items you have in stock when you create a listing.
+If you're selling made-to-order items, make sure you only list the number of items you can feasibly create during your production time.

 To illustrate how quantity and listing fees work, let's say you sell bowls in your Etsy shop:

-When you first list the bowls, you'll be charged $0.20 USD for the listing.
-When all the items sell, you’ll be charged an additional $1.80 USD ($0.20 USD for each additional quantity that was sold).
+When you first list the bowls, you'll be charged 0.20 USD for the listing.
+When all the bowls in the listing sell, you’ll be charged an additional 1.80 USD (0.20 USD for each additional quantity that was sold).

 How the fees appear on your Payment account

 Here’s how the fees will appear in your Payment account:

 - The original listing fee appears as listing, regardless of the quantity you list.